-As a passionate and vocal advocate for respectful connected parenting, and as the neurodivergent mother of a PDA Autistic child and a probably ADHD but at the very least Highly Sensitive child.... one of the questions I often hear is "What about when a child "needs consequences?
+As a passionate and vocal advocate for respectful connected parenting, and as the PDA Autistic mother of a PDA Autistic tween and a pre-diagnosed ADHD child.... one of the questions I often hear is "What about when a child "needs consequences?
 What about when they NEED to be punished?
 What do you do then?
 Because sometimes 'a talk and a hug' isn't enough you know.
 I want MY kids to grow up to be good people not spoiled brats"

-If you ask most who are advocates for consequences or punishment of children what they believe the purpose is, they'll inevitably say something about teaching that actions have consequences and give an adult example like “if you speed you get a ticket not a cozy heart to heart and a hug”
+If you ask most who are advocates for consequences or punishment of children what they believe the purpose is, they'll inevitably say something about teaching that actions have consequences and give an adult example like “if you get caught speeding you get a ticket not a cozy heart to heart and a hug”